 Simply put, the Blueair 211+ does not have enough carbon to absorb large amounts of smoke.
 For example, devices such as the Winix 5500-2 and Alen FLEX use carbon pellets which are much more massive and can absorb much more smoke and are therefore more effective in combating odors than the Blueair 211+.

-The Blueair 211+ uses a washable pre-filter which does not need to be changed, but the combination of particulate and carbon filter is not washable, so these filters need to be changed every 6 months on average.
+The Blueair 211+ uses a washable pre-filter which does not need to be changed, but the combination of particle and carbon filter is not washable, so these filters need to be changed every 6 months on average.
 Fortunately, Blueair uses a filter reset indicator to let you know when to change the filter, so you don’t have to worry about these details.

 The Blueair 211+ uses only three fan speeds.
 It is a huge device and has a huge airflow.
 All this when you consider the Blueair is expected to be unbearably loud, but it still isn’t.
 I was simply amazed at the volume that the Blueair 211+ produces with such a huge airflow.
 I can say that the engineers have done a great job here.